Thursday, December 5

 Burnham Knitters.
 Knitters of all skill levels meet Wednesdays.
 Beginners welcome.
 Colchester Meeting House or Burnham Memorial Library, 6-8 p.m.

-Drop-in story time.
+Drop-in story-time.
 Saturdays.
 A weekly selection of music and books for children of all ages.
 No sign-up required.
+10 a.m.
 Contact: 878-0313.
-10 a.m.

-Toddler story time.
-Tuesdays.
-A weekly selection of music, rhymes, and stories.
+Toddler story-time.
+Tuesdays until Dec.
+17. A weekly selection of music, rhymes, and stories.
 For ages 18 months-3 years.
 Call to sign-up.
 10:30 a.m.